bentoml/BentoML/README.md

 ```

 _That's it._ You've just created your first BentoArchive.
 It's a directory
-containing all the source code, data and configurations files required to run
+containing all the source code, data and configurations files required to load
-this model in production.
+and run a BentoService.
 You will also find three 'magic' files generated
 within the archive directory:

 * `bentoml.yml` - a YAML file containing all metadata related to this